-Also, if you are able take pictures of the damage to all vehicles involved, as well as pictures of the accident scene, in particular skid marks or debris on the road.
+Also, if you are able to take pictures of the damage to all vehicles involved, as well as pictures of the accident scene, in particular, skid marks or debris on the road.

 Also know that if a traffic collision report of the collision is taken and it determines you to be at fault but you feel you were not, you may still have a claim.
 Sometimes collision reports contain errors, and unfortunately for motorcyclists, there’s a general pre-existing bias that they are unsafe drivers.